12 & Under Travel Program Frequently Asked Questions (FAQ)

 When will games be played?

-- Other than weekend Tournaments, all games will be played on Sunday.
+- Games are determined by the managers and coaches and will vary.
 This will avoid any conflict with Recreation games and provide players the opportunity to maximize their game time.

 Is participation in a BAC Travel Team required for All-Stars?